February 22, 2021

 THE BRAIN THAT WOULDN’T DIE (1962)

 Modern commentators amazingly may suggestin the unrestricted freedom of hindsightthat this film has deeper meanings than what appears on the surface.
 Yes, it is deep.
 About ankle-deep.
-This is bottom-of-the-barrel film making, yet this preposterous result has garnered more attention than some others of the period.
+This is bottom-of-the-barrel filmmaking, yet this preposterous result has garnered almost more attention than The Longest Day.
 William Castle’s thumbprints are assumed on each film's canister yet he did not produce it.
 In this case, imitation is the lowest form of flattery.
 This decapitated budget disaster was produced by Rex Carlton and Mort Landberg with direction by Joseph Green, who co-wrote the story with Carlton.
 Though completed in 1959, this science fiction horror double feature was theatrically released with an inane score three years later by American International Pictures.
 Europe’s salacious eighty-one-minute version includes gratuitous “naughty bits” with no benefit to a bizarre screenplay.
 This hardly unknown, seventy-minute version is still a good ten minutes too long.

 Television stalwart, Jason (Herb) Evers, in his first leading film role, plays the obligatory mad surgeon who has invented a serum to keep human body parts alive.
 Mary Shelley was way ahead of him.
 He and his fianceé, Virginia Leith, are cruising to his country estate in her Mercury convertible.
 As any insane person might do, his speed increases to a point where the land barge has little chance of negotiating the downhill curves.
 The cheap, oft-used mounting of a camera on the front bumper’s corner fakes a sense of high speed.
 One can expect a poorly edited crash at any moment.
 The three-second, decades-old stock sound effect of screeching tires and metal crunching is used.
 There is a quick edit of Evers’ silently screaming in horror as the camera lens rapidly rotates.
 He then perfectly rolls down an embankment (whee!) to find the car exactly where it was positioned.
 It is a clean decapitation of Leith.
 Well, I think her head simply popped off.
 Instinctively, Evers grabs her head thinking he could probably do something with that later.